 Can I bring guests to the ceremony?

-Usually you are more than welcome to bring guests with you to the ceremony.
-In response to COVID-19 we have implemented social distancing measures at citizenship ceremonies as a safety precaution.
+Yes.
+You are more than welcome to bring up to five guests with you to the ceremony.

 Do I need to remember the pledge prior to the ceremony?

 No. You will be provided with a copy of the pledge on the day of the ceremony.